jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-10-Fail-Fast-Grow-Forward.md

 scripture: "Proverbs 24:16 (ESV) – 'For the righteous falls seven times and rises again.'"
 ---

 You can tell a lot about a person by how long they stare at their mistakes.
-Some replay them like a bad highlight reel—pausing, rewinding, analyzing every angle, while others take a breath, jot down what they learned, and move on.
+Some replay them like a bad highlight reelpausing, rewinding, analyzing every angle, while others take a breath, jot down what they learned, and move on.

 Our Chief of Staff said something recently that stuck with me:
 > “Where we fail, which is a part of the game, we fail fast and move on to the next one.”